apache/paimon/README.md

 - Run the `mvn spotless:apply` to format the project (both Java and Scala).
 - IDE: Mark `paimon-common/target/generated-sources/antlr4` as Sources Root.

-If you fail to download paimon-bundle snapshot files during the build, it is likely that your maven settings file does not include a snapshot repository.
-Uncomment the "repositories" tag in [pom.xml](pom.xml) file for a workaround.

 ## How to Contribute

 [Contribution Guide](https://paimon.apache.org/docs/master/project/contributing/).